-Well, there’s loads to do and see!
+Well, there’s loads to do and see in Baños!
 The town is situated in a valley, surrounded by natural wonders and fantastic viewpoints.
 Let’s get stuck in!

 One of the most iconic things to do is to visit the famous swing at Casa de Arbol (or treehouse).
-You can get a cheap bus from Calle Pastaza and Vicente Rocafuerte, but the bus times are sporadic, and it means that you turn up and get in line with 30+ other tourists.
+If you don’t opt for a guided tour with its own transport, you can get a cheap public bus from Calle Pastaza and Vicente Rocafuerte, but the bus times are sporadic, and it means that you turn up and get in line with 30+ other tourists.

 Having missed the bus by 3 minutes, we decided not to wait another hour and a half and instead get a taxi with another couple we were spending the day with.
 It cost us $10, which we were at first shocked at, until we saw how far we had to drive up to get to the treehouse.